ineesgoncalvees/Projeto1_PL2/README.md

 With this project, we learned how to better use a _List_ and we have a better understanding of the _StreamReader_.

-Unfortunately, we could not finish all the project due to
+Unfortunately, we could not finish all the project due to not knowing how to properly do the rest.
+We felt like we struggled a lot with the search method, and although we understand what is being given during class, we do not know how to apply that knowledge on a project this complex.

 ## References